HeliosProfiles/DCS-OH6A-Profile-by-MadKreator37/README.md

 This is a Helios profile for the amazing OH-6A Community Mod, created by Tobsen and Eightball, designed for DCS World and contributed by @MadKreator37 and @Bluefinbima.
 This profile utilizes an aircraft specifc interface which was written into the Helios Virtual Cockpit project.
 This can be downloaded from [Helios latest release](https://github.com/HeliosVirtualCockpit/Helios/releases/latest)
+There are 2 Profiles included: One for day and one for night.
+Although they are separate, there is a button to swap between them without haviung to use Control Center.

+Both profiles need to be set up separately, after they are downloaded and installed.
+After initial install, you will be shown the following screen instructing you to open each profile and set them up individually.
+It will not autoimatically open them for setup.

 ### ABOUT